FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/contract_develop/c++_contract/use_kv_precompiled.md

 ----------

-This article will introduce the KV storage function of FISCO BCOS 3.x to help developers develop block chain applications more efficiently and easily.。
+This article will introduce the KV storage function of FISCO BCOS 3.x to help developers develop block chain applications more efficiently and easily。

-**Special note: Solidity contracts that use KV to store precompiled contracts must be higher than version 0.6.0 and use ABIEncoderV2.**
+**Special note: Solidity contracts that use KV to store precompiled contracts must be higher than version 0.6.0 and use ABIEncoderV2**

 ## KV storage usage

-Currently, you can use the KV storage function in two ways: the KVTable contract and the Java SDK KVTable Service interface.。
+Currently, you can use the KV storage function in two ways: the KVTable contract and the Java SDK KVTable Service interface。

 ### 1. KVTable contract

-- The Solidity contract only needs to introduce the Table.sol abstract interface contract file officially provided by FISCO BCOS.。
-- webankblockchain-liquid (hereinafter referred to as WBC-Liquid) The contract declares the KVTable interface before implementing the contract.。
+-The Solidity contract only needs to introduce the Table.sol abstract interface contract file provided by FISCO BCOS。 -webankblockchain-liquid (hereinafter referred to as WBC-Liquid) contract can be used by declaring the interface of KVTable before implementing the contract。

 Table contains a dedicated smart contract interface for distributed storage.
 The interface is implemented on a blockchain node.
-TableManager can create a dedicated KV table, and KVTable can be used as a table for get / set operations.。The following are introduced separately。
+TableManager can create a dedicated KV table, and KVTable can be used as a table for get / set operations。The following are introduced separately。

 #### 1.1 TableManager contract interface